chain4travel/camino-docs/docs/faq/validator.md

 ## Can I use my locked Camino (CAM) tokens to run a validator node?

 Yes, you will be able to stake locked Camino (CAM) tokens in order to create a validator node.
+But they need to be **unbonded**.

 ## Can I run more than one validator node?